FOSS-Cell-GECPKD/brick-breaker/README.md

 **HOW TO GET ACCESS TO THIS GAME**

-**_You need jar file of brick-breaker game named brick_out ball and your system should support java.you can download or extract the jar file.After that,just double cloick the jar file and the game is ready to play._**
+**_You need jar file of brick-breaker game named brick_out ball and your system should support java.you can download or extract the jar file.After that,just double click the jar file and the game is ready to play._**

 **HOW T0 PLAY THIS GAME**